Berrenslab/CELLO_pipeline/README.md

 *In development*
-# CELLO_pipeline
+# CELLO_pipeline step 1
+## Introduction
 Nextflow based CELLO-seq pipeline optimised for SLURM clusters.
-If steps have same number, they are synchronous.
+This specific code take raw fastq reads from ONT sequencing runs and outputs qc and and demultiplexed files.
+Note that if steps have same number, they are synchronous.
+Please see XXX for mroe details.

-### Dealing with pipeline errors
-Each run creates a html report (run_report_YYYY-MM-DD_hh-ss.html).
-If there are issues, you look for the error codes.
-If this is not enough, you can identify the problematic processes and cd ```work/problematic/process``` and ```ls -lha``` to see all files: .command.out and .command.err are the most useful.

-## Step I: pre demultiplexing
-### How to run
+## Set-up
 1. cd to your directory with your raw CELLO-seq fastq files
-2. Edit parameters.json
+2. Create a parameter file (e.g. 1_parameters.json) to specify how your pipeline should run
+* note that the cpus / time / memory you ask is per task
+* Note that demultiplexing requires much more memory than the other tasks
+* this is an example 1_parameters.json for a large dataset
 ```
 {
     "singularity": "/path/to/sarlacc.img",